-For serious brownie points, re-enact your first ever date (if you can remember it!), whether that be a mock picnic, karaoke night or cocktail-making session.
+For serious brownie points, re-enact your first ever date at home (if you can remember it!), whether that be a picnic, karaoke night or cocktail-making session.

 Whether your partner wishes they were in New Orleans or Thailand, theme the evening with food and decorations from their most lusted-after romantic getaway.